Mt. Akakura 赤倉山

-Take the Nagano Shinkansen from Tokyo and change at Nagano Station to the Kita Shinano Line (Nagano Railway) to the final station, Myoko Kogen Station.
+Take the Hokuriku Shinkansen from Tokyo and change at Nagano Station to the Kita Shinano Line (Nagano Railway) to the final station, Myoko Kogen Station.
 Akakura Onsen is a 10-minute taxi ride from the station.

 By car, take the Joshinetsu Expressway and disembark at Myoko Kogen Interchange.
 Akakura Onsen is six kilometers from there on Route 18.

 At the foot of Mt.
 Akakura is a hot spring town where you can reward your body after a day on the surrounding ski slopes.

 From Akakura Onsen Ski Resort, you can see Lake Nojiri and the Sea of Japan on a fine day.